The Cloths of Heaven

 “Pride can become a cage long before the prisoner notices the bars.”

-In a story shaped by music, longing, and light, he stands as one of the clearest reminders that darkness does not always arrive as cruelty.
+Against Shezzy’s authenticity, Majid’s performance of superiority becomes increasingly hollow.
+In a story shaped by music and light, he reminds us that darkness does not always arrive as open cruelty.
 Sometimes it arrives dressed as pride.

 Milo